SD › Best Time to Visit Orlando

 - Free Concerts at Lakeridge Winery – Every Saturday throughout July, Lakeridge Winery in Clermont hosts a free outdoor concert with local bands.
 Beer, wine, soft drinks, and food are available for purchase.

-- Taste of Jazz – In mid-July every year, the Dr. Phillips Center hosts nationally-known jazz artists for a week-long jazz workshop which includes a one-of-a-kind jam session and concert that will be held on July 14th in 2019.
+- Taste of Jazz – In mid-July every year, the Dr. Phillips Center hosts nationally-known jazz artists for a week-long jazz workshop which includes a one-of-a-kind jam session and concert.

-- Bastille Day Bash – Held in mid-July each year, July 13 in 2019, this celebration that takes place at various venues in the Audubon Park Garden District features wine and cheese tasting, live music, baguette fencing, and more.
+- Bastille Day Bash – Held in mid-July each year, this celebration that takes place at various venues in the Audubon Park Garden District features wine and cheese tasting, live music, baguette fencing, and more.

 Orlando in August

-- Main Streets Restaurants Week – In early August every year Orlando hosts this restaurant week (2019 dates to be announced).
+- Main Streets Restaurants Week – In early August every year Orlando hosts this restaurant week.
 Participating restaurants will provide special prix fixe menus at established price points that range from $5 to $30.

-- Anime Festival Orlando – This event held over three days in mid-August, August 9-11 in 2019, brings a weekend of fun that includes game shows, cosplay events, community panels, industry guests, an artist alley, workshops, and live music and dancing to the Wyndham Orlando Resort.
+- Anime Festival Orlando – This event, held over 3 days in mid-August, brings a weekend of fun that includes game shows, cosplay events, community panels, industry guests, an artist alley, workshops, and live music and dancing to the Wyndham Orlando Resort.

-- LGBT/Gay Days Expo – One of the largest LGBTQ travel, business, and entertainment expos in the world is hosted at the Wyndham Orlando Resort over four days in mid-August, August 15 through August 18 in 2019.
+- LGBT/Gay Days Expo – One of the largest LGBTQ travel, business, and entertainment expos in the world is hosted at the Wyndham Orlando Resort over 4 days in mid-August.
 DJ pool parties will be hosted as well.

 Orlando in September

-- Central Florida Film Festival – Just 20 minutes from Orlando in Ocoee, this film festival held over three days in early September, September 6-8, 2019, showcases a full roundup from locally-created student shorts to international documentaries with screenings at the West Orange Cinema.
+- Central Florida Film Festival – Just 20 minutes from Orlando in Ocoee, this film festival held over 3 days in early September showcases a full roundup from locally-created student shorts to international documentaries with screenings at the West Orange Cinema.

-- SeaWorld’s Craft Beer Festival – Hosted over four weekends in September, starting on September 7 in 2019, this festival brings over 100 brews on draft to various locations at Sea World along with unique foods designed to pair with the extensive selection.
+- SeaWorld’s Craft Beer Festival – Hosted over four weekends in September, this festival brings over 100 brews on draft to various locations at Sea World along with unique foods designed to pair with the extensive selection.

-- Universal’s Halloween Horror Nights – This event begins in mid-September, September 6 in 2019, and runs through early November.
+- Universal’s Halloween Horror Nights – This event begins in mid-September and runs through early November.
 A 10-time winner of “Best Halloween Event” by Amusement Today, it features haunted houses and scare zones that allow participants to relive “mega-horror” movies.

 - Global Peace Film Festival – Held in conjunction with the United Nations’ International Day of Peace, this festival takes place at various venues throughout Orlando, promoting the art of motion pictures to further the goal of peace on earth.
 It includes parties, panels, a special concert, and film programs.